How to Make a Lactation Smoothie More Recipes to Increase Milk Supply

 1 cup (8 ounces) of whole milk or almond milk (you can also use 2% or fat-free if you prefer)

-1/2 cup frozen berries (your choice of blueberries, strawberries or raspberries) – optional but highly recommended!
+1/2 cup frozen berries (your choice of blue, straw, or raspberries) is optional but highly recommended!

-You can also use this as a meal replacement or as a snack for your baby (if he’s over 6 months old).
-If your baby doesn’t like the taste of bananas, try substituting them with frozen berries or other fruits instead.
+You can also use this as a meal replacement or a snack for your baby (if he’s over six months old).
+If your baby doesn’t like the taste of bananas, try substituting them with frozen berries or other fruits.

 How to Make a Lactation Smoothie

-• Prepare the brewer’s yeast by mixing it with 2 cups of water in a blender on high.
+- Prepare the brewer’s yeast with 2 cups of water in a blender on high.
 Let sit for 10 minutes or until cool.

-• In a bowl, prepare the cinnamon by mixing equal parts ground cinnamon and raw honey together (or other sweetener of choice).
-This can be stored in an airtight container until ready to use, or you can add it directly into your smoothie if desired!
+- In a bowl, prepare the cinnamon by mixing equal parts ground cinnamon and raw honey (or other sweetener of choice).
+This can be stored in an airtight container until ready to use, or you can add it directly to your smoothie if desired!

 In a blender, combine the following ingredients: